Trump suspect told Iran 'you are free to assassinate Trump' in apparent self-published book

 The 58-year-old had a significant social media presence.

-The suspect in what the FBI has called an "attempted assassination" of former President Donald Trump had a lengthy criminal record, court documents show, and was a booster of a number of causes, including the war in Ukraine, an ABC News analysis of his apparent social media profiles shows.
+Details about Routh’s book come as court documents show Routh has a lengthy criminal record.
+The suspect was also a booster of a number of causes, including the war in Ukraine, an ABC News analysis of his apparent social media profiles shows.

-As authorities try to unravel the motive and details of the case, sources said investigators were looking at whether Ryan Wesley Routh was frustrated with Trump's position on Ukraine.
+As authorities try to unravel the motive and details of the case, sources said investigators were looking at whether Routh was frustrated with Trump's position on Ukraine.
 Trump refused to answer when asked if Ukraine should win its war against Russia during the ABC News presidential debate last week.

 Authorities recovered a loaded SKS-style 7.62x39 caliber rifle with a scope, two backpacks -- one of which had a ceramic tile in it -- and a GoPro from the scene, Palm Beach County Sheriff Ric Bradshaw said.
 The would-be gunman was within 300 to 500 yards of Trump when he was spotted.
 The serial number on the rifle "was obliterated and unreadable to the naked eye," the criminal complaint states.